Site logo

-In a Latin subscription in a codex of Eugippius Excerpts from the works of Augstine the notary Petrus mentions the commision of the codex by Redux, bishop of Naples, and he swears on *Ianuarius/Genuarius (bishop of Benevento, martyr of Naples, S01322) that no one removes the codex from the archive of the church of Naples.
+The notary Petrus, in a subscription to a codex of Eugippius' Excerpts from the works of Augustine, invokes *Ianuarius/Genuarius (bishop of Benevento, martyr of Naples, S01322) to ensure that no one removes the codex from the archive of the church of Naples.
 Peter also mentions prayers to *Mary (Mother of Christ, S00033).
-Written on 13 December 581 in Naples.
+Written in Latin in Naples on 13 December 581.

 E08393